MakeSchool-Tutorials/web-7-react-redux-passwords-app/P03-Generating-Passwords/content.md

 Let's take this apart.

-**Floating-point** : is a decimal number like: 173.9 or 0.30000000000000004.
+**Floating-point** is a decimal number like: 173.9 or 0.30000000000000004.

-**from 0 inclusive up to but not including 1** : says the possible values could range from 0.0 to 0.999999999999...
+**...from 0 inclusive up to but not including 1...** says the possible values could range from 0.0 to 0.999999999999...

-**which you can then scale** : To get a usable range of values you will need to multiply by a range.
+**...which you can then scale...** To get a usable range of values you will need to multiply by a range.
 For example `Math.random() * 6` would generate numbers from 0.0 to 5.999...

 Often you will want a whole number.
 Since `Math.random()` generates a floating point